Send your questions, whishes, bug reports or ideas to firstname.lastname@example.org

 There are containers with Alpine Linux and Debian.
 These are perfect for fast prototyping or a PoC (Proof of Concept), because you get results very fast by using the provided package managers (apk, apt).
 The disadvantage is, that these containers get huge very fast because of all the dependencies of the pre compiled packages.

-This is a good option in case you want to implement scripts in one of the offered interpreted programming languages (e.g. Python, NodeJS, ash), where no compiler is needed.
+This is a good option in case you want to implement scripts in one of the offered interpreted programming languages (e.g. Python, NodeJS, ash, PHP), where no compiler is needed.
 You can even develop within the running container on the device.
 This is a good compromise between container size and functionality.
 A disadvantage of this option is, that you do not have control over the basic container, so it could be problematic to add further packets or modules or update the interpreter and its lib.

 This is the developers choice: Install the SDK (as Docker or LXC container), clone the prepared build scripts and create the containers from scratch.
 This is also the way, how the basic containers are created.
 Creating containers with this means: